In these lessons, we cover trigonometric identities and how to use them to simplify trigonometric expressions.

-We will also learn how the different Trigonometric identities are derived and how they may be used.
+Scroll down the page to learn how the different Trigonometric identities are derived and how they may be used.

 This video shows how to derive the Quotient, Reciprocal and Pythagorean identities.

-This video explains the cofunction identities and how to determine cofunctions given a function value
+This video explains the cofunction identities and how to determine cofunctions given a function value.

 Cofunction Identities - Solving Trigonometric Equations

 This video explains how to use cofunction identities to solve trigonometric equations.

 The cosine addition formula calculates the cosine of an angle that is either the sum or difference of two other angles.
 It arises from the law of cosines and the distance formula.
 By using the cosine addition formula, the cosine of both the sum and difference of two angles can be found with the two angles' sines and cosines.

 This video shows how to derive an identity for Cosine of a sum of two angles.
 It will use the unit circle definition for sine and cosine, the Pythagorean Identity, the distance formula between two points, and some algebra to derive an identity for cos (a + b)

 How to use the formula for the cosine of the sum of two angles to derive the formulas for the cosine of the difference of two angles, the sine of the sum of two angles, and the sine of the difference of two angles?